austral-electronics/ThunderballH7/README.md

        - You can also try the "make" from : http://gnuwin32.sourceforge.net/packages/make.htm
  - Install the "xpack" directory in a folder like "C:/git/toolchain"
  - Add the path of "make" (in bin directory) to environment variables of Windows
- - Test "make" in a windows console
+ - Test "make" in a Windows console

 ### 3.6.
 Install the debugger tool <a name="openocd"></a>
  - [Download pre-built OpenOCD for Windows](https://gnutoolchains.com/arm-eabi/openocd/)